jricketson/queuecumber/README.md

     # command-line

-    rake queuecumber:
+    rake qcuke:

-    # in e.g. features/support/queuecumber.rb:
+    # in e.g. features/support/qcuke.rb:

-    require 'lib/queuecumber/my_adapter'
+    require 'lib/qcuke/my_adapter'

-    if name = ENV['QUEUECUMBER']
+    if name = ENV['QCUKE']
-      my_adapter = Queuecumber::MyAdapter.new(name, some: options)
+      my_adapter = Qcuke::MyAdapter.new(name, some: options)
-      Queuecumber.init(name: name, adapter: my_adapter)
+      Qcuke.init(name: name, adapter: my_adapter)
     end

 ### Limitations

 Unfortunately Cucumber does not expose its iterator over features.
-So Queuecumber has to monkey-patch `Features#each` to yield the next feature from the queue.
+So Qcuke has to monkey-patch `Features#each` to yield the next feature from the queue.

 Secondly, populating the queue does not (yet) respect Cucumber